Dyslexia — what is it?1

 - Dyslexia is usually inherited.

-- Dyslexia deals with processing confusion, not seeing things backwards.
+- Dyslexia deals with processing confusion, not with seeing things backwards.

 - Dyslexia impacts up to 20% of people in the United States – from mild to severe.
 About 40% of children with dyslexia also have Attention Deficit Disorder (ADD, often referred to as AD/HD).
 Ten percent of the British population are dyslexic; 4% severely so.